 Essential Tips

-Anytime you write a rent increase letter to tenant, it is best to make it as comprehensive and direct as possible.
-Below are tips that landlords can utilize when writing rent increase letter to tenant:
+Anytime you write it, it is best to make it as comprehensive and direct as possible.

 Be knowledgeable of market trends

 To crop up a fair rent increase and create a letter that effectively communicates the landlord’s intent, check the current market trends within the locality.
-This includes rental rates of similar property, tenant preferences, local regulations, etc. Remember that you may be required to justify the increment, so it is only advisable to ensure you have the correct information.
+This includes rental rates of similar property, tenant preferences, local regulations, etc. Remember that you may be required to justify the increment,o it is only advisable to ensure you have the correct information.

 Incorporate new payment methods

-If the landlord has adopted new payment methods, they should declare it to tenants in the rent increase letter.
+If the landlord has adopted new payment methods, they should declare it to tenants in the letter.
 If the original lease only listed checks and cash but you would like to transition to modern payment methods, state it and provide details for tenants to use.

 Keep the documents signed

-How to deliver a Rent Increase Letter
+How to Deliver a Rent Increase Letter

 Frequently Asked Questions